DenizIsik58/traffic-speed-prediction/README.md

 ![GitHub branch status check](https://img.shields.io/github/checks-status/denizisik58/traffic-speed-prediction/main?logo=GitHub&style=for-the-badge)
 ![GitHub](https://img.shields.io/github/license/denizisik58/traffic-speed-prediction?style=for-the-badge)

+## Prerequisites
 Everything in this repository is currently under development.
-The following information provided is used to boot up the application for development purposes.
+The following information provided is used to boot up the application for development purposes or deploying the docker stack.
+##Development

-## Prerequisites
+### Prerequisites
 Make sure to have the following software installed before running the application:
 - [Docker](https://www.docker.com/)

-## Manual installation
+### Manual installation

 In order to run the application manually, use the following command: